waltervh/BornAgain-website/content/documentation/working-with-python/importing-experimental-data/index.md

 ## Importing experimental data

-This tutorial covers some practical aspects of importing experimental data in BornAgain for further fitting.
+This tutorial covers some practical aspects of importing experimental data in BornAgain for further fitting using Python interface.
+Fitting from GUI is covered in [this]({{% relref "documentation/running-gui/gui-fitting/index.md" %}}) tutorial.

+BornAgain i/o module supports only very few file formats: `ascii`, `tiff` and our own internal format.
+This might be not enough when it comes to the fitting the data obtained from some particular instrument.
+However, we fully support fitting of the data presented in the form of `numpy` arrays.

+Thus, fitting workflow is following

+* User imports the data into numpy array.
+* User creates simulation with beam, sample and detector defined.
+  * The number of detector pixels must match the shape of numpy array.
+  * User create region of interest to simulate/fit only some selected rectangle on his experimental image.
+* User passes simulation and numpy array to fitting engine.

+{{% alert theme="info" %}}
+To load experimental data into numpy array one can use [Fabio library](https://github.com/silx-kit/fabio) which supports many of common file formats in scattering community.
+{{% /alert %}}

+### Experiment

 As an example we will use our own measurements performed  at the laboratory diffractometer [GALAXI](http://www.fz-juelich.de/jcns/jcns-2//DE/Leistungen/GALAXI/_node.html) in Forschungszentrum Jülich.

 A complete example, containing less explanations but more code, can be found in [Real life fit example: experiment at GALAXI]({{% ref-example "fitting/fit-galaxi-data" %}}).

-### Experiment

 Our sample represents a 3-layer system (substrate, teflon and air) with Ag nanoparticles sitting on top of teflon layer.
 The PILATUS 1M detector was placed at a distance of 1730 mm downstream of the sample.

 {{< figscg src="./setup_galaxi_experiment.png" class="center" >}}